AndrewJBateman/URL-shorten-microservice/README.md

 ## :clipboard: Status & To-Do List

 * Status: Working.
-Nothing to stop the same url being saved in the database multiple times with dofferent shortIDs.
+Nothing to stop the same url being saved in the database multiple times with different shortIDs.
 * To-Do: add a check to prevent duplicate websites having different shortIDs in the database.
 Replace var with const & let

 ## :clap: Inspiration